 Food & Drink

-Snack and drink vending machines are available on many of North Carolina's ferries and at most ferry terminals.
+Snack and drink vending machines are available on many of North Carolina's ferries and at most terminals.
 Coffee is not provided on sound-class vessels, and meals are not served on any ferry.

+Facilities are available for people with disabilities at all terminals, and all ferries on Cedar Island-Ocracoke and Swan Quarter-Ocracoke routes accommodate wheelchairs.
 Some boats on other routes do not have restroom accommodations for individuals with disabilities.
 Any ferries built in the future, however, will.

 Safety & Security

+Before boarding, passengers might be asked to show a photo ID, and vehicles are subject to random screening.
 Under federal law, the N.C.
 Ferry Division reserves the right to refuse passage to travelers who choose not to provide photo identification or undergo random security screenings.
-(Learn more about ferry security.)